Detecting 2-joins faster: Introduction

 All the 2-joins whose detection is needed for the algorithms mentioned above in fact have an additional crucial property: they are \emph{non-path} 2-joins.
 A 2-join is said to be a \emph{path 2-join} if it has a split $(X_1, X_2, A_1, B_1, A_2, B_2)$ such that for some $i\in \{1, 2\}$, $G[X_i]$ is a path with an end in $A_i$, an end in $B_i$ and interior in $C_i$.
 In this case $X_i$ is said to be a \emph{path-side} of this 2-join.
 A \emph{non-path 2-join} is a 2-join that is not a path 2-join.
 In \cite{cckv-ehf2} it is observed that by applying the 2-join detection algorithm ${O}(n)$ times one can find a non-path 2-join if there is one.
 In Section~\ref{sec:nonpath} we show that in fact a constant number of calls to the algorithm for 2-join is needed, so that non-path 2-joins can also be detected in ${O}(n^2m)$-time.

 In inductive arguments or algorithms that use cutsets, i.e.\ decomposition theorems, one needs the concept of the {\em blocks of decomposition}, by which a graph is decomposed into ``simpler'' graphs.
-Blocks of decomposition of a graph $G$ with respect to a 2-join with split $(X_1,X_2,A_1,B_1,A_2,B_2)$ are graphs $G_1$ and $G_2$ usually constructed as follows: $G_1$ is obtained from $G$ by replacing $X_2$ by a {\em marker path} $P_2$ that is a chordless path from a vertex $a_2$ complete to $A_1$ to a vertex $b_2$ complete to $B_1$, and whose interior vertices are all of degree two in $G_1$.
+Blocks of decomposition of a graph $G$ with respect to a 2-join with split $(X_1,X_2,A_1,B_1,A_2,B_2)$ are graphs $G_1$ and $G_2$ usually constructed as follows: $G_1$ is obtained from $G$ by replacing $X_2$ by a {\em marker path} $P_2$ that is a chordless path from a vertex $a_2$ which is adjacent to all of $A_1$ to a vertex $b_2$ which is adjacent to all of $B_1$, and whose interior vertices are all of degree two in $G_1$.
 Block $G_2$ is obtained similarly by replacing $X_1$ by a marker path $P_1$.
 In all of the above mentioned papers, blocks of decomposition for 2-joins are constructed this way, where marker paths are of some fixed small length.
 For example in \cite{cornuejols.cunningham:2join} they are of length 1, and in the other papers they are of length at most 6.
 It is now clear why non-path 2-joins are a more useful concept when using 2-joins in algorithms.